rsupanta/weather-app/README.md

 I have used two API to get weather data.<br/>

 Input location from user and pass it to "Mapbox API".<br/>
-Mapbox API return location data included latitude and longitude.<br/>
+Mapbox API return location data includes latitude and longitude.<br/>
-Then passing those Geo Coordinate into "WeatherStack API" and then finally it returns weather data.
+Then, passing Geo Coordinates into "WeatherStack API" and then finally it returns weather data.

 ## Screenshots